mololab/json-translator/README.md

   - -T, --translator <Translator>  specify translation service (choices: "google", "libre", "argos", "bing")
   - -f, --from <Language>          the translate language from it, e.g., --from en
   - -t, --to <Languages...>        the Languages to translate into, e.g., --to ar fr zh-CN
-  - -n, --name                     the new name of the file (optional), e.g., --name newFileName
+  - -n, --name                     the name of the output file (optional), e.g., --name newFileName
   - -h, --help                     display help for command
 ## Examples